Home Remedies to Heal Cold Sores Fast

 There are many balms on the market containing docosanol, which acclerates the healing process.
 If you’re exposed to wind or live in an arid climate, use a lip balm to prevent blisters from forming.

-Foods that fight cold sores
+Foods that help to heal cold sores

-If you already have a cold sore, place a black tea bag directly on the sore and rub gently for several minutes.
+If you already have a cold sore, place a black tea bag directly on the sore and then rub gently for several minutes.
 This remedy reduces pain and helps the blister heal.

 Tomatoes and aloe vera